zreisingerova/zreisingerova.github.io/README.md

 * technical and methodological implementation of standards IFRS17 and IFRS9
 * responsibility over scope (regulatory/local/group requirments), deliverables (complex paralell reporting in place), timelines, budget, management of dependencies and handover to business as usual processes for all project parts over its duration
 * intensive communication and cooperation with multiple departments across the company, parent company, external consultants, external auditor
-* impacted areas: liability valuation & accounting & reporting (completelly new way of working for actuarial and controlling staff, new way of running the business in general), IT architecture (new datawarehouse in cloud), data (governance/quality, control framework)
+* impacted areas: liability valuation/accounting/reporting (completelly new way of working for actuarial and controlling staff, new way of running the business in general), IT architecture (new datawarehouse in cloud), data (governance/quality, control framework)

 **<img src="Aegon logo.jpeg" width="30" height="30"> 2018-2019: Aegon Slovakia - IFRS17&9 Project Manager**
 * responsibility over the initial phase of IFRS17 implementation - up till the acquisition by NN